-Psoriasis, muscle weakness, rickets, PMS, back pain and pain in the bones, osteoporosis, high blood pressure, type I diabetes, Alzheimer, rheumatoid arthritis, depression, neurological diseases, as well as a general weakening of the immune system ranging from a common cold all the way to multiple sclerosis.
+Psoriasis, muscle weakness, rickets, PMS, back pain and pain in the bones, osteoporosis, high blood pressure, type I diabetes, rheumatoid arthritis, depression, neurological diseases, as well as a general weakening of the immune system ranging from a common cold all the way to multiple sclerosis.
 Long-term vitamin D deficit leads to serious disease.

 Many people have an increased need for vitamin D, such as the elderly, children and people who do not go outside, have dark skin or are veiled.
 The Health Council advises to then use a supplement.
 In England they go a step further.
 Now that many people stay at home, the Public Health England advises everyone to take a vitamin D supplement on a daily basis.

 According to a study by the Oxford University, gene receptors all over the body need enough vitamin D to prevent the diseases listed above.

 Genes need vitamin D for the gen expression, meaning the healthy use of the genetic information.
 This is why a lack of vitamin D can lead to serious illness.
 The reason for vitamin D being the key to our health also lies in our genes.

 It is easy to see why a lack of vitamin D can lead to sickness by taking a look at the many functions it has in the body.

 Vitamin D is an essential vitamin.
 The body gets most of its vitamin D, up to 90%, from exposure to the sun and only a minute amount from food.
 Exposure to the sun, the UVB rays in particular, leads to the building of vitamin D in the body.
 That is the problem with vitamin D.